marcdegraef/MagneticPointGroups/README.md

 where *path* is the full path to each program.
 Note that the name of the POVRAY and POVRAYinclude variables may be different on different platforms.

-Note that a complete build of all the stills and movies can easily take a full day, so you should run it as follows (in a bash shell):
+Note that a complete build of all the stills and movies can easily take several hours depending on the number of threads you specify, so you should run it as follows (in a bash shell):

 bash> ./makeall